Queer Azaadi Mumbai: 2017

 With around 10,000 individuals, the event continued to show strong growth in the number of participants.
 Moreover, participants are increasingly comfortable revealing their identities, and fewer resorting to the use of masks.

 2020

 The police denied permission for the 2020 pride parade over concerns that it may be linked to the Citizenship Amendment Act protests.

+2024

+Mumbai Queer Pride March was held on 3 February with about 1000 people participating in it.